Can Anyone Get Dental Implants?

 Are there different types of dental implants?

-Just like teeth, dental implants come in different heights, sizes, and types.
-You and your dental provider will create an individualized treatment plan, which may include one of the following types of dental implants:
+Dental implants, like teeth, come in different heights, sizes, and types.
+You and your dental provider will create an individualized treatment plan, which may include one of the following types of dental implants…Click to read more in a new window…:

-- Subperiosteal: These dental implants are placed on or above the jawbone (not in it).
-This type of implant may be used in patients who don’t have enough supportive bone or are unable to undergo a bone augmentation.
+These dental implants are placed on or above the jawbone (not in it).
+This type of implant may be used in patients who don’t have enough supporting bone or cannot undergo bone augmentation.

-If you don’t have enough jawbone to support a dental implant, there are a few options:
+And if you don’t have enough jawbone to support a dental implant, there are also a few options:

-- Bone augmentation: This procedure uses bone additives and growth factors to restore or regenerate bone in your jaw, so that it can support an implant.
+This procedure uses bone additives and growth factors to restore or regenerate bone in your jaw to support an implant.

-- Ridge expansion: If your jaw isn’t wide enough to support dental implants, this procedure adds bone graft material to a small ridge, created along the top of your jaw.
+If your jaw isn’t wide enough to support dental implants, this procedure adds bone graft material to a small ridge created along the top of your jaw.

 What is the dental implant procedure?

 The following dental implant procedure is based on an endosteal dental implant.
-But do remember, based on all the factors above, no two treatment plans will be alike.
+But remember, based on all the above factors, no two treatment plans will be alike.

-- Dental implant placement: A small titanium post is placed in your jawbone.
-Most people find this procedure less painful than a tooth extraction and return to work the next day.
-Anesthesia or sedation may be used to keep you comfortable.
+A small titanium post is placed in your jawbone.
+Most people find this procedure less painful than tooth extraction and return to work the next day.
+Local anesthesia or sedation may be used to keep you comfortable.

-- Healing process: Formally referred to as osseointegration, your jawbone will heal around the implant, forming a strong foundation.
+Formally referred to as osseointegration, your jawbone will heal around the implant, forming a solid foundation.
 This process can take anywhere between six weeks to a few months.

-- Abutment placement: Once healed, a small connector is placed on the dental implant, just above the gumline, to hold your new tooth or support your denture securely.
+Once healed, a small connector is placed on the dental implant, just above the gum line, to securely hold your new tooth or support your denture.

-- Crown attachment: Based on the impression your dentist will have made, your new tooth will look and feel just like a natural tooth.
-This tooth formally referred to as a crown, is then attached to the abutment.
+Based on your dentist’s impression, your new tooth will look and feel just like a natural tooth.
+This tooth, formally referred to as a crown, is then attached to the abutment.
 Dentures attach to the abutment for support and can either be removable or permanently placed by your dentist.

 Are dental implants worth it?